The Pandora Papers

 The Financial Crimes Enforcement Network (FinCEN), an arm of the Treasury Department, is in the process of expanding its money-laundering regulations to encompass the entire U.S. real estate market.
 The legislative basis for this expansion is the Corporate Transparency Act of 2019 which authorized FinCEN to implement rules and regulations in this area.

-FinCEN states that its mission is to implement a “regulatory process for new real estate sector reporting requirements to curb illicit finance” (see its press release of December 6, 2021).
+FinCEN seeks to implement a “regulatory process for new real estate sector reporting requirements to curb illicit finance” (see its press release of December 6, 2021).
 FinCEN has proposed new rules that will restrict “the ability of illicit actors to launder criminal proceeds through the purchase of real estate [which] threatens U.S. national security and the integrity of the U.S. financial system.”

 The scope and breadth of these new rules and their unprecedented intrusion into the realm of private real estate transactions previously regulated by the states is justified as a matter of national security and a way “to protect the U.S. real estate market from exploitation by criminals and corrupt officials.”
 The incidental (or perhaps not-so-incidental) effect, however, is to move us closer to the federalization of real estate transactions along with the near elimination of long-standing lawful means and methods for individual real estate investors to maintain privacy.